alyssavanerelli/grahami/analyses/PretextMap/README.md

 ## View with PretextView
 You will need to have this downloaded onto your local machine.
+The program can be installed through these instructions [here](https://eukaryotic-genome-assembly.github.io/pretextView_installation/).